quixoticmonk/thoughts/PITCHME.md

 - Tests in excel which no one except the testers/Prod owner looked at
 - Error prone manual test execution or results documentation
 - Feedback loop was late
+- Hand it over to anyone who can click a button.
 @ulend
 ---
 ### Toolset